-Q: Can I enrol in courses taught in Spanish?
+Q: Can I enroll in courses taught in Spanish?

-A: Yes, you can, please notify us if you’d like to enrol in courses taught in Spanish.
+A: Yes, you can, please notify us if you’d like to enroll in courses taught in Spanish.

 Q: Do I need to have any language certificate?

 A: There is no English language certificate required.
-However, if you’d like to enrol in courses taught in Spanish, you have to submit a minimum of B1 Certificate of Spanish Language Proficiency.
+However, if you’d like to enroll in courses taught in Spanish, you have to submit a minimum of B1 Certificate of Spanish Language Proficiency.

 Q: What is the required course attendance?

 A: The official course attendance requirement is 85%.
 Students who have 3 absences will fail the course.

 A: Exams are included in the semester dates, and they take place in the middle and at the end of the semester.
 We will send you a class schedule along with semester dates in it one month before your semester starts.

 Q: What type of VISA do I need to have to study abroad in Costa Rica?